StarpTech/k8s-gitops/README.md

 ## The config repository

 The directory `config-repository/.release` refers to the temporary desired state of your cluster.
 It's generated on your CI pipeline.
-The folder contains all kubernetes manifests files.
+The folder contains all kubernetes manifest files.

 ### Release snapshot

 This command will prerender your umbrella chart to `config-repository/.release/state.yaml`, builds and push all necessary images and replace all image references in your manifests.
-It's important to note that no image is build in this step.
+It's important to note that no image is built in this step.
 We reuse all prerendered images references from `app-locks`.
 The result is a snapshot of your desired cluster state at a particular commit.
 The CD pipeline will deploy it straight to your cluster.

 ```sh
 $ ./config-repository/render.sh